Tech tip: Are you ready to go beyond Google? Here's how to use the new generative AI search site - ExBulletin

 Chatbots powered by generative artificial intelligence, including those from Google itself, are currently revolutionizing how search works.
 But they also have their own problems.
 Because the technology is so new, there are concerns about the accuracy and reliability of AI chatbots.

-If you want to try the AI method, see the following methods:
+If you'd like to try the AI method, check out these methods:

 Google users don't have to look far.
 Last year, the company launched its own AI chatbot assistant known as Bard, but recently retired that name and replaced it with a similar service, Gemini.